llllyyyynnnn/celosUI/README.md

 > Issues
 * Fonts are required to be in the same folder as the executable and can be found within the assets folder.
 They will not work if executed from Visual Studio.
+* Adding rounding to a Win32 window that has blur will result in weird looking edges (solution is to use an actual blur shader, which I have not added support for yet)

 ![screenshot](assets/preview.png)